smudge/decks/scientist.md

 The best way to do that is to battle-test our implementation.
 -->

-- Easy to add to our code.
+- Easy to drop new experiments into existing code.
 <!-- works in many situations, and we want to know when to add it -->

 ---

 # I need your help making it:

-- Easy to add to our code.
+- Easy to drop new experiments into existing code.
 - Hard to get wrong. <!-- protects us from common pitfalls, particularly around mutations -->

 <!--